GMousouris/Degree_Thesis/C++/Degree Project/README.md

 - <b> Development Specifications </b> : Software's system-pipeline designed on C++.
 GUI designed using <a href ="https://github.com/ocornut/imgui">DearImGui</a> library in combination with <a href="https://www.glfw.org">GLFW</a>.
 Default scene-rendering with <a href="https://www.opengl.org//">OpenGL</a> and optional PBR via <a href="https://developer.nvidia.com/optix">NVidia OptiX</a> pipeline.
-- <b>Hardware Dependencies</b> : GPU compatible with NVidia OptiX 6.0.
+- <b>Hardware Dependencies</b> : GPU compatible with NVidia OptiX 6.0 or later version.

 - <b> Software Specifications </b> :